-- macOS and iOS apps are sold separately
+- Now requires subscription for getting both macOS and iOS apps

 A highly-rated app like “Figma” deserves a mention in this roundup.
 There are three notable features that make it very similar to LucidChart.
 First and foremost, the software has one of the finest user-interface of all the diagramming software mentioned on this list.
 Secondly, despite being packed with pro tools, it’s relatively easy to use which makes it a great pick for the folks who hate to go through a steep learning curve.

 And the third, Figma makes collaboration a pleasing experience.
 It provides team libraries so that everyone can easily access the files and work on them.
 With the help of reusable and scalable elements, you can speed up your work.
 When it comes to customization, Figma can effortlessly match the legacy of LucidChart as the former has a great set of colors, grids, and impressive effects.